Bariatric (weight loss) surgery

 As with any surgery, these benefits cannot be guaranteed, as surgery is both patient- and procedure-specific.

-To learn more about da Vinci Gastric Bypass, talk with your doctor or schedule a consultation with PeaceHealth Southwest's robotic-trained bariatric surgeons, Leslie Cagle, MD or Paul Dally, MD from Pacific Surgical Specialists.
+To learn more about da Vinci Gastric Bypass, talk with your doctor or schedule a consultation with PeaceHealth Southwest's robotic-trained bariatric surgeons, Leslie Cagle, MD, Paul Dally, MD or Mark Eichler, MD from PeaceHealth Medical Group 360-514-2500 (option 4).